namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/1/23
+- Going back to 2050 with a last bit of fronend change
+- Will start working on 2051 for saving evidence inputs

 ### 10/31/23
-- Going back to working on 2050 wih Carol
+- Mostly meetings
+- Worked on 2008 for adding the frameworks filter in the add control dialog

 ### 10/30/23
 - Worked on the frontend for 1947